15-440/website/syllabus.md

 Take project and homework deadlines seriously.
 Our experience is that students often seriously underestimate the effort involved in programming assignments and projects.
 If we give you 4 weeks to complete an assignment, there is typically a reason.
 In the interest of fairness, we have adopted the following late policy:

-- 2 late days are automatically granted for every assignment for valid reasons.
+- 10 late days are given for each student to use on any project or homework deadline.
-  - This applies for every project and homework individually.
   - Use it for any reason that you **honestly feel is a valid reason**.
   - No need to email us for permission.
+  - For partnered projects, late days will be deducted from each partner.
+    - If one partner runs out of late days, no late days can be used.
+  - You are responsible for keeping track of the number of late days you have used.
+- **At most 3 late days** can be used for each deadline.
-- There is no grade penalty for these 2 late days.
+- There is no grade penalty for these 3 late days.
+- Work cannot be more than 3 days late.
+Assignments will **NOT** be accepted 72 hours after the due date.
+- After expending all late days, any late work will **NOT** be accepted.
 - No TA help will be given after the official deadline (i.e., during late days).
-- Work cannot be more than 2 days late.
-Assignments will **NOT** be accepted 48 hours after the due date.
-- If you are ill: If you have a medical note, you may turn in your assignments late without penalty.
+- If you have a **serious** medical emergency (e.g. hospitalized), you may turn in your assignments late without penalty.
 Please contact the [instructors mailing list](mailto:private-to-instructors-15-440-fall2022@lists.andrew.cmu.edu) to arrange a reasonable replacement turn-in time.
 You must notify us before the due-date.
-Without a medical note, the above policies apply.
+Without a proper explanation, the above policies apply.

 <!--
 - The deadline for any assignment (except for those announced in advance) can be extended with a 10% penalty per day.